 Why Enneagram Type Eights Are A Part Of The Gut Triad

-Enneagram type eights are often called “the challengers” because they are very driven; everything is seen as a challenge to them.
-If they aren’t winning, they will be extremely upset by it.
+Enneagram type eights are often called “the challengers” because they are very driven; everything is seen as a challenge.
+If they aren’t winning, they will be distraught by it.
 Enneagram Eights are highly confident in their work, whether it’s a profession or hobby, and have an established sense of authority.

 Being a part of the Gut Triad, enneagram eights are driven by the dominating core emotion of anger.
-This emotion for type eights can be set off by being controlled, as they have an innate desire to be in charge.
+Eights can feel angry if they think they are being controlled, as they have an innate desire to be in charge.
 Type eights usually put on a mask around others because they do not want to be seen in a vulnerable, emotional state.

 Why Enneagram Type Nines Are A Part Of The Gut Triad